MicrosoftDocs/playfab-docs/playfab-docs/features/new-leaderboards-statistics/leaderboards/api-reference.md

 ---
-title: API Leaderboard Reference
+title: API Leaderboard reference
 author: braulioal
-description: Learn more about all the APIs available for Leaderboards. ms.author: braulioal ms.date: 09/01/2024 ms.topic: article
+description: Learn more about all the APIs available for leaderboards. ms.author: braulioal ms.date: 09/01/2024 ms.topic: article